-NAV calculation date and frequency:
+NAV calculation frequency:

-Each trading day, with the exception of statutory public holidays in France and Luxembourg, and closed days on the French markets (official Euronext Paris SA calendar) the London Stock Exchange (LSE official calendar) and the New York Stock Exchange (official NYSE calendar).
+Each trading day, with the exception of statutory public holidays in France and Luxembourg, and days on which the French markets (official Euronext Paris SA calendar), the London Stock Exchange (LSE official calendar) and the New York Stock Exchange (official NYSE calendar) are closed.

-• Location and frequency of NAV calculation:
+Location and frequency of NAV calculation:

 HSBC Global Asset Management premises.
-The net asset value of the UCITS is also available on the HSBC Global Asset Management website: www.assetmanagement.hsbc.fr/fr
+The net asset value of the UCITS is also available on HSBC Global Asset Management's website: www.assetmanagement.hsbcfr/fr